-During the early days of World War II, the fate of Western Europe hangs on the newly-appointed British Prime Minister Winston Churchill, who must decide whether to negotiate with Hitler, or fight on knowing that it could mean a humiliating defeat for Britain and its empire.
+In May 1940, the fate of Western Europe hangs on British Prime Minister Winston Churchill, who must decide whether to negotiate with Adolf Hitler, or fight on knowing that it could mean a humiliating defeat for Britain and its empire.

 By a sad irony, John Hurt was ill with cancer when he was set to portray Neville Chamberlain, Britain's ousted Prime Minister who was dying of cancer in 1940.
-However, in an interview Gary Oldman said that because Hurt was so ill he never made it to a reading and never got to film a scene.
-The movie will still be dedicated to Hurt, as it was going to be his final cinematic project.
+However, in an interview Gary Oldman said that because Hurt was so ill, he never made it to a reading and never got to film a scene.
+The movie was still dedicated to Hurt, as it would have been his final cinematic project.
 See more »

 114 of 157 people found this review helpful.